microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ## npm

-Npm is Node's package manager and allows you to include functionality provided by other modules - both your own, and those in the public npm repository - in your Node application.
+Npm is Node's package manager and allows you to install packages for use in your Node apps.
+You can install both packages from the public npm repository, as well as packages you've authored yourself.

 ## Managing installed packages with npm